Multi-Agency Public Protection Arrangement

 In the jurisdiction of England and Wales, a Multi-Agency Public Protection Arrangement (MAPPA) is an arrangement, set up in 2001, for the "responsible authorities" tasked with the management of registered sex offenders, violent and other types of sexual offenders, and offenders who pose a serious risk of harm to the public.
-The "responsible authorities" of the MAPPA include the National Probation Service, HM Prison Service and England and Wales Police Forces.
-MAPPA is coordinated and supported nationally by the Public Protection Unit within the National Offender Management Service.
+The "responsible authorities" of the MAPPA include the Probation Service, HM Prison Service and England and Wales Police Forces.
+MAPPA is coordinated and supported nationally by the Public Protection Unit within His Majesty’s Prison and Probation Service (HMPPS).
 MAPPA was introduced by the Criminal Justice and Court Services Act 2000 and was strengthened under the Criminal Justice Act 2003.

 Following the Criminal Justice Act 2003, Lay Advisors have been introduced to sit on Strategic Management Boards (SMBs) who have the strategic oversight of MAPPA.
 These are members of the public who have been selected to help with the development and monitoring of Multi-Agency Public Protection Arrangements and aim to boost public confidence in the arrangements.
 There should be two Lay Advisers on each SMB in England and Wales, a total of 84 nationally.